BirdEcoEvoLab/BirdLab-Protocols/computer-protocols/Data-NAS.rst

 #.
 Launch/Start the Synology Assistant from the Desktop
         .. image:: /images/NAS_Step7.png

 #.
-It will automatically search for the available Synology device on the network and show up the ''vvrobin_nasbox'' then click Map drive.
+It will automatically search for the available Synology device on the network and show up the **vvrobin_nasbox** then click Map drive.
       .. image:: /images/NAS_Step8.png

 #.
 Enter your NAS login credentials and click next